lunny/play-sdk/README.md

 Make sure you have the a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).

-To install xweb, simply run:
+To install play-sdk, simply run:

     go get github.com/lunny/play-sdk